-The Wat Yai Temple homes the “Victorious Buddha”.
-This is supposed to be one of five Buddhas that was cast similarly at an identical time.
-A white-clad hiker was alleged to have appeared and helped to cast the Buddha statue.
-In the first instance, one sees that this statue is very unique.
+The Wat Yai Temple is home to the “Victorious Buddha”.
+This is supposed to be one of five Buddhas cast similarly at an identical time.
+A white-clad hiker was alleged to have appeared and helped launch the Buddha statue.
+In the first instance, one sees that this statue is unique.
 Just observe the dragon-shaped halo framing the oval and gently smiling face.

-Moreover, the temple floor is of marble.
+Moreover, the temple floor is made of marble.
 The doors dating from 1796 have mother-of-pearl inlays against a black background.
 Then on the walls, the life of the Buddha is illustrated in the Jataka stories.
 The temple pillars are lacquered and gilded with gold leaf.

 Finally, the corn cob-like style of the temple tower proves Khmer influence and is called a prang.
 It is said to enshrine relics from the Buddha.
 The actual vihara(viharn) dates back to the 1750s.

-Around the market there a pictures/paintings depicting a princess that we know very little about.
+Around the market, there a pictures/paintings depicting a princess that we know relatively little about.
 She is part of a popular cult.
 Claims were made during the Asian Financial crisis that a famous business personality in Bangkok had been saved from bankruptcy by praying to the princess.
 In history, she was the sister of the hero-king Naresuan and supposedly sent as a hostage to King Bayinnaung of Burma.

-Topland hotel was our choice when we had tour groups to Phitsanulok, it is a well functioning, informal typical kind of city hotel.
+Topland hotel was our choice when we had tour groups to Phitsanulok; it is a well functioning, typical informal city hotel.
 Not the loveliest building but very convenient.
 It is connected to a small old fashioned mall with an excellent food court.

-At the local night market it used to be a spectacle to watch “flying morning glory” Phak Bung Lot Fa.
+At the local night market, it used to be a spectacle to watch “flying morning glory” Phak Bung Lot Fa.

-Phitsanulok has an airport and there are trains from Bangkok that takes roughly 7 hours.
+Phitsanulok has an airport, and there are trains from Bangkok that takes roughly 7 hours.
 From Chiang Mai, it takes about 6 hours by train.
 There are also daily buses.